OpenNews/datainstitute-website/homepage.md

 **More questions?**

-Email [team@cjddatainstitute.org](mailto:team@cjddatainstitute.org).
+Email [ibws@morehouse.edu](mailto:ibws@morehouse.edu).
 We're checking daily and can't wait to hear from you.

 <div id="conduct">
     <h2>Code of Conduct</h2>